-- (1) Students who have successfully completed a degree programme pursuant to these examination regulations shall receive a final academic record, a diploma supplement, a grade distribution table and a transcript of records, and a degree certificate, if possible within four weeks. - (2) 1The final academic record states the modules, the module and subject grades, the title and grade of the thesis and, if applicable, the grade achieved in the final oral examination and the final grade of the Bachelor's or Master's examination.
+(1) Students who have successfully completed a degree programme pursuant to these examination regulations shall receive a final academic record, a transcript of records, a diploma supplement, a grade distribution table and a degree certificate, if possible within four weeks.

+- (2) 1The final academic record states the modules, the module and subject grades, the title and grade of the thesis and, if applicable, the grade achieved in the final oral examination and the final grade of the Bachelor's or Master's examination.
 2The transcript of records lists all modules attended; the final academic record and the transcript of records may be combined into one document.
 3The diploma supplement contains further information on the graduate's qualifications.
 4The transcript of records and the diploma supplement shall be issued in English and German.
 5Information not yet available to the Examinations Office must be submitted together with the required proof by the time of completing the degree programme at the latest; otherwise this information may no longer be taken into consideration. - (3) The degree programme and examination regulations for the degree programme Studies in Literature and Books may state provisions differing from (1) and (2) above.

-Section 26 Notification of Examinations Failed at the Final Attempt
+Section 26 Notification of Failed Examinations

-1Students who fail the Bachelor's or Master's examination at the final attempt shall receive notification that the examination has been failed at the final attempt, including information on legal remedies available.
+1Students who fail the Bachelor's or Master's examination shall receive notification that the examination has been failed at the final attempt, including information on legal remedies available.
 2Students can also print off an overview of their grades achieved in the individual modules in the examination administration system.